 - Click the Metadata style drop-down arrow and choose a style.

-Metadata for datasets and other items such as maps, layouts, and toolboxes is viewed in the details panel of the catalog view.
+Metadata for datasets and other items such as maps, layouts, and toolboxes is displayed in the details panel of the catalog view.
 The catalog view is open by default in projects created from the Catalog template.
 It can be opened in any project by clicking the View tab on the ribbon and clicking Catalog View in the Windows group.

 In the catalog view, browse to an item and select it.
 Its metadata is displayed in the adjacent details panel.
 If necessary, click the Show/Hide Details Panel button .